Skip to Main Content

 Within Microsoft Edge, click on Microsoft Edge in the toolbar, then Microsoft Edge Extensions.
 Search newsguard and click to add it.

 When you click the Get button, it prompts you to create an account in NewsGuard.
 Click the Sign In button, top right corner, and either create an account or sign in with an existing Apple, Facebook, or Google account.
+It will acknowledge that the account when used on Microsoft Edge is free.

 Using NewsGuard